leenapoikolainen/GreenBonds_Blockchain/README.md

 * Infura Node Service: https://infura.io/
   - Public node service to connect to Ethereum blockchain.
 You need to create your own project to add to the configuration details.

+* If you want to verify your contracts on Etherscan, fetch your Etherscan API-key

 ### Deployment